deadstephanie/Open-Source-Slot-Car/README.md

 - M1.4 nut (again buyt the set)
 - 24 gauge wire
 - 3mm copper desoldering braid
-- 1.5mm metal rod of some sort, such as welding rod or bar stock
+- 1.5mm metal rod of some sort, such as welding rod or bar stock (EDM electrode tube recommended)
-- Black RTV of some sort to make the tires
+- Black RTV (or any rtv) of some sort to make the tires

 Usage
 Chassis supports: